SerNet/verinice-veo-web-documentation/developers/index.md

 ## Authentication

 verinice uses [OpenID Connect (OIDC)](https://openid.net/connect/) for authentication, which is built on top of [OAuth 2.0](https://oauth.net/2/).
-[Keycloak](https://www.keycloak.org/) is used as authentication server.
+[Keycloak](https://www.keycloak.org/) is used as the authentication server.
 For each request sent to the verinice API, an access token is required.
-Keycloak exposes a variety of REST endpoints for OAuth 2.0 flows.
+Keycloak's RESTful API exposes a variety of endpoints for OAuth 2.0 flows.
 The token endpoint allows us to retrieve an access token.
 The method `get_token` creates a token with this endpoint:

 ```python
 import requests